DanielGraf240616/digital-electronics-1/MCT_final/README.md

 ### Instructions
 The MCT is operated by 5 switches on far right and the middle BTNC button.

-User inputs desired letter in 5 bit binary form by toggling switches (up- 1, down- 0) and then confirms by pressing the BTNC button which submits the input, after that the RGB led should start blinking depending on the input.
-Morse signal is also transmitted by pin 1 of JD Pmod port.
-BTNC button also works as a reset button, if user holds the button, the led gets turned off and the pin stops transmitting the morse signal.
+User inputs desired letter in 5 bit binary form by toggling switches `SW `(up- 1, down- 0) and then confirms by pressing the `BTNC` button which submits the input, after that the RGB led should start blinking depending on the input.
+Morse signal is also transmitted by pin 1 of `JD` Pmod port. `BTNC` button also works as a reset button, if user holds the button, the led gets turned off and the pin stops transmitting the morse signal.
 All buttons/ switches/ pins are located on the fpga as shown on the image below.

 ![](nexys_ui.png)